metacall/core/docs/README.md

 ## 1. Motivation

-The **METACALL** project started time ago when I was coding a [Game Engine for an MMORPG](https://bitbucket.org/parrastudios/argentum-online-c).
+The **MetaCall** project started a long time ago when I was coding a [Game Engine for an MMORPG](https://bitbucket.org/parrastudios/argentum-online-c).
 My idea was to provide an interface to allow other programmers to extend the Game Engine easily.
-By that time, I was finishing the university so I decided to do my [Final Thesis](https://bitbucket.org/parrastudios/argentum-online-c/raw/e6e78fef80c6adc541640d68d422721ef735184f/common/doc/Plugin/plugin-framework-paper.pdf) and [Presentation](https://bitbucket.org/parrastudios/argentum-online-c/raw/e6e78fef80c6adc541640d68d422721ef735184f/common/doc/Plugin/plugin-framework-presentation.pdf) based on the plug-in system for my Game Engine.
-The Plugin Architecture designed for the Game Engine has similarities with **METACALL** although the architecture has been redefined and the code has been rewritten from scratch.
-After some refination of the system, I came up with **METACALL** and other use cases for the tool.
-Currently we are using **METACALL** to build a cutting edge FaaS (Function as a Service) **[https://metacall.io](https://metacall.io/)** based on this technique to provide high scalability of the functions among multiple cores and **[Function Mesh](https://medium.com/@metacall/function-mesh-architecture-c0304ba4bad0)** pattern, a new technique I have developed to interconnect transparently functions in a distributed system based on this library.
+By that time, I was finishing university so I decided to do my [Final Thesis](https://bitbucket.org/parrastudios/argentum-online-c/raw/e6e78fef80c6adc541640d68d422721ef735184f/common/doc/Plugin/plugin-framework-paper.pdf) and [Presentation](https://bitbucket.org/parrastudios/argentum-online-c/raw/e6e78fef80c6adc541640d68d422721ef735184f/common/doc/Plugin/plugin-framework-presentation.pdf) based on the plug-in system for my Game Engine.
+The Plugin Architecture designed for the Game Engine has similarities with **MetaCall** although the architecture has been redefined and the code has been rewritten from scratch.
+After some refinement of the system, I came up with **MetaCall** and other use cases for the tool.
+Currently we are using **MetaCall** to build a cutting edge FaaS (Function as a Service) **[https://metacall.io](https://metacall.io/)** based on this technique to provide high scalability of the functions among multiple cores and **[Function Mesh](https://medium.com/@metacall/function-mesh-architecture-c0304ba4bad0)** pattern, a new technique I have developed to transparently interconnect functions in a distributed system based on this library.

 ## 2. Language Support

-This section describes all programming languages that **METACALL** supports. **METACALL** is offered through a C API.
-This means you can use it as a library to embed different runtimes into C. The **[Loaders](#21-loaders-backends)** are the ones that allow to call different functions from C. They are plugins (libraries) which **METACALL** loads and they have a common interface.
-They usually implement JITs, VMs or Interpreters.
-On the other hand we have the **[Ports](#22-ports-frontends)** which are wrappers to the **METACALL** C API that expose the API to other languages.
-With the Python Loader we can execute calls to Python from C. With the Python Port we can install **METACALL** via pip and use it to call other languages from Python.
-The combination of both virtually provides full support to call from / to any language.
+This section describes all programming languages that **MetaCall** supports. **MetaCall** is offered through a C API.
+This means you can use it as a library to embed different runtimes into C. The **[Loaders](#21-loaders-backends)** are the ones that allow to call different functions from C. They are plugins (libraries) which **MetaCall** loads and they have a common interface.
+They usually implement JITs, VMs or interpreters.
+On the other hand we have the **[Ports](#22-ports-frontends)** which are wrappers to the **MetaCall** C API that expose the API to other languages.
+With the Python Loader we can execute calls to Python from C. With the Python Port we can install **MetaCall** via `pip` and use it to call other languages from Python.
+The combination of both provides the opportunity for complete interoperability between virtually any two languages.

 ### 2.1 Loaders (Backends)

-This section describes all programming languages that **METACALL** allows to load and invoke from C language, in other words all languages that **METACALL** can embed.
+This section describes all programming languages that **MetaCall** allows to load and invoke from C language, in other words all languages that **MetaCall** can embed.
 If you are interested in design and implementation details of the loaders, please go to [loaders section](#531-loaders).

 - Currently supported languages and run-times: